-1. Restricted diet (Crash diet)
+1. Restricted diet — or crash diet

 Why?
-Many factors contribute to individual metabolisms, but my hunch is that the participants didn’t learn sustainable skills, nor did they develop good habits.
+Many factors contribute to individual metabolisms, but in this case, the contestants didn’t learn sustainable skills or develop healthy habits.
 Instead, they relied on starvation and extremism to force their bodies to change too fast.
 To compensate, their bodies shut down during the challenge, albeit while shedding pounds.
-Once they fell off the wagon—and this was inevitable because their programs were too extreme – they rebounded by slowing their metabolism.
+Once the challenge ended, the restrictive diet did too, and the contestants rebounded by slowing their metabolism.

-2. Low Carb diet
+2. Low-carb diet